Southwest Zone

 LAKE SELMAC (Selmac Lake): Trout, largemouth bass, bluegill, crappie

 Anglers have caught some very nice largemouth at Selmac recently, with one angler having success on a plastic stickbait.
-Bluegill continue to be caught despite fish losses reported in some areas of the the lake.
+Bluegill continue to be caught despite fish losses reported in some areas of the lake.
 Anglers are reminded that bluegill can be found very close to shore, and it is easy to cast out too far and miss the fish.
 A Kayoba jig produced fish recently.
 In addition to bass and panfish, rainbow trout are available.

 Lake Selmac has its share of non-native aquatic hitchhikers.
 Boat anglers are asked to do their part to remove as much vegetation as possible before leaving the ramp, as well as drain and dry their vessel before boating in another waterbody.